imms-cad/cyclicping/README.md

 	Collect and print histogram data.
 * `-i <time>, --interval <time>`

 	Set the packet interval time.
-Default unit is us if not changed vi -M option.
+Default unit is us if not changed via -M option.
 * `-l <packets>, --loops <packets>`

 	Packet number cyclicping will send before aborting.
 Default is to run forever.